Each Psychology Senior works in close consultation with a faculty advisor to develop, carry out and write a Senior Thesis.

 The advisor is a student’s most important resource.
 You should meet with your advisor as soon as possible to get started on the independent work.
 You are encouraged to discuss with your advisor their expectations about your research collaboration.
 Different faculty have different advising styles.
 Some require a weekly meeting, whereas others will leave the pacing of the work and the amount of student-advisor contact up to you.
 In the end, it is your independent work.

 Below are a few important issues you should consider as you start the collaborative relationship with your advisor.

-Talk with your advisor to clarify and establish any expectations you have.
+- Talk with your advisor to clarify and establish any expectations you have.
 Can you meet to brainstorm about ideas or get recommendations for reading?
-Will s/he read work in progress or only polished drafts?
+Will they read work in progress or only polished drafts?
 Is it essential to meet weekly or on another schedule?